Abandoned Town, Capricorn

 Werner blinked and the images that whirlwinded through his mind cleared.
 He was still standing in front of Nico Fabrizzio, who was for once not teary-eyed despite the straining situation.

 A pair of hands gripped Werner’s arm.
 The man turned his head and found Cadence wide-eyed.
 Despite her not actually being present, he could feel her nails digging into his skin.
-A trick of the mind, most likely and logically.
-But Werner couldn’t even think at the moment.
+A trick of the mind, most likely and logically, but Werner was unable to further that line of thought.

 “Please,” she whispered, “help him.”